 For an extra special touch, you can browse the virtual shelves of online thrift stores in search of one-off fabrics at a bargain price.
 If an item can be worn again, even better, which may just be down to how carefully you wrap it, keeping the original garment intact.

 When you repurpose items you already have at home for gift wrapping, you save money and help the planet as well.
 It also reduces your carbon footprint, and chances are the recipients might find the repurposed wrapping useful as well.
-There is so much stuff in the home that can be repurposed for gift-giving.
+So much stuff in the home can be repurposed for gift-giving.
 You will find some suggestions below.

 When you get a gift bag or box, save them for when you want to give someone else a gift.
 That way, you won’t have to buy new gift bags or boxes every holiday season.